rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 * (Advanced V2 only) Append To File.
 If this is set, and replace file is false then then output is appended to the output file.
 If false it is preprended.
 * (Advanced V2 only) Cross Project For PRs.
 If true will try to match commits to Azure DevOps PR cross project within the organisation, if false only searches the Team Project.
 * (Advanced V2 only) GitHub PAT.
 (Optional) This [GitHub PAT](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) is only required to expand commit messages stored in a private GitHub repos.
 This PAT is not required for commit in Azure DevOps public or private repos or public GitHub repos
+* (Advanced V2 only) Dump Payload - If true the data objects passed to the file generator is dumped to the log, and optionally to a JSON file.
+* (Advanced V2 only) Dump Payload Filename - The filename to dump the data objects passed to the file generator
 * (Handlebars V2 only) customHandlebars ExtensionCode.
 A custom Handlebars extension written as a JavaScript module e.g. module.exports = {foo: function () {return 'Returns foo';}};
 * (Handlebars V2 only) Get Parent and Children for associated work items, defaults to false
 * (Outputs) Optional: Name of the variable that release notes contents will be copied into for use in other tasks.
 As an output variable equates to an environment variable, so there is a limit on the maximum size.
 For larger release notes it is best to save the file locally as opposed to using an output variable.